Kenneth732/--Weather-Application/README.md

 # Technology used
 HTML5, CSS3, JavaScript,
-- After everything is installed, run the command `json-server -w db.json` while in the project directory / folder.
+- After everything is installed, run the command ` *http://127.0.0.1:3000/index.html` while in the project directory / folder.
 - Open the `index.html` file in the browser, and start interacting with the application

 ## How to use the application